SamVerschueren/gulp-cordova-create/README.md

-# gulp-cordova-android
+# gulp-cordova-create

-> First step in creating an Android cordova project with gulp
+> First step in creating a cordova project with gulp